 The web service being so outrageously promoted in this fashion (Start.mysearchdial.com) is not something that actually poses risk to the PC.
 Well, it definitely contains too many sponsored links and ads above the fold displayed when you enter your search queries and it might not come up with the most relevant results, but the website proper isn’t dangerous.
 What is potentially more trouble-making is the underlying toolbar which appears to get overly extensive access to the things that may infringe user privacy.
 For instance, judging from MySearchDial toolbar’s permissions screen below, it can read your browsing history, access your online activity and data on all visited websites, etc. As a whole, these features are a goldmine for the authors of this adware, but obviously a nightmare for the user whose PC got infected.

 All the unwanted consequences of Mysearchdial.com virus operating inside a PC taken into account, it’s apparently a must to get rid of it.
 Whereas the cleanup is not simply an add-on uninstall thing, a complex of measures can be employed to guarantee the desired outcome and completely restore the status quo.

 MySearchDial adware automatic removal

-Elimination of the Mysearchdial.com virus can be efficiently accomplished through the use of reliable security software.
-Sticking to the automatic cleanup technique ensures that all components of the adware get thoroughly wiped out from your system.
+The extermination of MySearchDial adware can be efficiently accomplished with reliable security software.
+Sticking to the automatic cleanup technique ensures that all components of the infection get thoroughly wiped out from your system.

 1. Download recommended security utility and get your PC checked for malicious objects by selecting the Start Computer Scan option